Judge deals blow to Trump effort to overhaul bureaucracy

-WASHINGTON (AP) — A federal judge has dealt a blow to President Donald Trump’s effort to overhaul the U.S. bureaucracy, including by making it easier to fire government workers.
+WASHINGTON (AP) — A federal judge dealt a blow Saturday to President Donald Trump’s efforts to “promote more efficient” government, ruling that key provisions of three recent executive orders “undermine federal employees’ right to bargain collectively” under federal law.

-U.S. District Judge Ketanji Brown Jackson says in a ruling issued Saturday that key provisions of three executive orders Trump signed in May “undermine federal employees’ right to bargain collectively” as protected by federal law.
+U.S. District Judge Ketanji Brown Jackson also ruled that Trump “exceeded his authority” in issuing the orders.

-She adds in her decision that “the President must be deemed to have exceeded his authority in issuing them.”

-Organizations representing federal workers had sued over the executive orders and applauded the judge’s ruling.
+The White House had no immediate comment on the decision, which was hailed by federal worker unions that had sued to block Trump’s use of his executive authority in this area.

 Most Read Business Stories